Tip 29: Embrace Silence

 You have to be in control of that at all times; it is very important to be organized.
 Have your files together, have your planning right.
 Know exactly where everything is and when you have to do what.
 Have your bell times also scheduled, so you know when things will happen.
 The worst thing is if you’re rushing with an activity to get it finished because you didn’t plan for the time it will take.

 Explain goals clearly and be transparent with your objectives.
 Let students know exactly what you expect of them, what you want them to achieve.
 So, at the start of the year, tell them what goals you have for them.
 At the start of an activity, tell them that’s what they’re going to do, that is what you want them to achieve, and then at the start of class or a lesson, tell the students exactly what you will do that day.

-Some teachers suggest that you should keep things a surprise, but that is not how humans work.
+Some teachers suggest you should keep things a surprise, but that is not how people work.
 We like to know what we have to do.
 It’s the same with doing presentations; when you start your presentation, you tell the audience exactly what you’re going to do so that they know where they are and when things will end.
 It’s the same with your students; when you start your class, or your lesson, or your activity, tell the students: “Listen, this is our objective.
 I want you to reach it by doing this.”
-This way they are clear on what will be done and what is needed.
+This way, they are clear on what work they will do and what is needed.